Unfavdemo/Skill-Tree/README.md

 SkillTree guides learners through a smart onboarding flow (sign in, career quiz, optional resume upload) to generate a personalized skill tree.
 Each node represents an interactive lesson with scenarios, challenges, and progress tracking.
 Completing nodes unlocks new branches, enabling a gamified progression experience.

+The platform emphasizes accessibility and user experience, featuring comprehensive accessibility settings, dark mode support, and a clean, modern interface built with React and Tailwind CSS.
+The homepage includes a fixed navigation bar with direct links to the JobBuster platform.

 Features

 - Smart Onboarding